 - May not be safe for all surfaces

-Get Soft Scrub bleach cleaner gel on Amazon, The Home Depot, and Walmart.
+Get Soft Scrub bleach cleaner gel on Amazon.

 The Black Diamond product is an excellent grout cleaner because it hits all of the key grout cleaning boxes: It came as a convenient spray, worked very quickly, required minimal scrubbing, and brightened almost as well as our Best Overall pick but without bleach.
 With the active ingredients of sodium xylene sulphonate, dodecyldimethylamine oxide, 2-aminoethanol, benzyl alcohol, and 3-butoxypropan-2-ol, it does have a pretty strong smell, so it’s important to ventilate the space when using it.